Typhonragewind/meshcentral-docker/README.md

 If you do not wish to use the prebuilt images, you can also easily build it yourself.
 Just make sure to include **config.json.template** and **startup.sh** in the same directory if you do not change the Dockerfile.

-Additionally, due to some strange bugs in some edge cases, there are also prebuilt images with the necessary libs already preloaded.

 ## Tags